avxsynth-testing/avxsynth-wiki/Home.md

 ## Watch

 Click [here](http://www.youtube.com/watch?v=DdaQeMcE0UM&context=C49774bdADvjVQa1PpcFPjEU87afkCgg4WN_KrxYQ2lYo_e_FWKPI=) to see a short video of AvxSynth in action.
-Or watch in low-res below.
 This video demonstrates the ffmpeg source, ffmpeg scaling, ShowSMPTE, and AvxSubtitle, a new filter that does caption burn-in.

 ## Error Handling